t41372/Open-LLM-VTuber/README.md

 Long-term memory is temporily removed (will be added back very soon), but chat history persistence allows you to resume old conversations at any time.

 This project supports a wide range of LLM backend, text-to-speech models, and speech recognition models.
-You can use your custom Live2D model by following the doc in `doc/live2d.md`.
+You can use your custom Live2D model by following the [documentation](https://open-llm-vtuber.github.io/docs/user-guide/live2d).

 This project started as an attempt to recreate the closed-source AI VTuber `neuro-sama` with open-source alternatives that can run offline on platforms other than Windows.